 Preventing falls on construction sites has been in the spotlight recently, as workplace safety authorities respond to an alarming number of serious injuries and fatalities.

-For the past few months, SafeWork NSW has been undertaking an inspection and compliance blitz across Sydney work sites, and the ACT Government has recently announced a crackdown on scaffolding practices.
-In just one week in June, SafeWork NSW reported that three workers sustained injuries in falls from heights on construction sites across Sydney, including one fatality at Lidcombe.
+SafeWork NSW has recently been undertaking an inspection and compliance blitz across Sydney work sites, and the ACT Government has recently announced a crackdown on scaffolding practices.
 Between January and May 2017, at least 13 construction workers were killed or seriously injured in falls.

 “Every worker in the NSW construction industry has the right to a safe and healthy workplace.
 Effective safety systems do not have to be expensive or complicated, and being busy is no excuse for risking workers’ safety,” Executive Director of SafeWork NSW, Peter Dunphy says.
 “A fall, even from a relatively low height, can result in serious injury or death.
 Most of the recent incidents could have been prevented if safe work systems, such as safety harnesses or work platforms, had been used.”

 Safety expert Dave Randle, the founder of Prosafe International, tells Jobsite there are a number of ways the risk of falls can be reduced or prevented.
 He says harnesses should only be used as a last resort, as there are serious risks of injury, or even fatality, with their use if the lanyard allows a fall of any distance.

 “Falling generates force,” he says.
 “A 75kg man, for example, can generate 1500kg of force when they fall.”